ellie-hwang/acareum/README.md

 A full stack JavaScript application for aquarium hobbyists who want to manage their personal aquariums.

-aCareum was created for those who enjoy keeping track of their aquarium condtions and inhabitants.
-Aquariums are sensitive environment and hobbyists need a way to make sure their tanks are in top condition. aCareum allows users to have a dedicated dashboard for each of their aquarium tanks so management is streamlined.
+aCareum was created for those who enjoy keeping track of their aquarium conditions and inhabitants.
+Aquariums have sensitive environments and hobbyists need a way to make sure their tanks are in top condition. aCareum allows users to have a dedicated dashboard for each of their aquarium tanks so management is streamlined.
 ## Technologies Used

 - React.js